Tuesday, October 26, 2021

 - added a warning msg if the USB charging cable is plugged in but the power button is not pressed - the instrument will halt the bootup and will wait for a power switch activation.
 The "stop and wait" point prevents the instrument from startup if nominal voltage is not present on the power rail.

 - reworked the power-saving / sleep mode logic.
 Now the instrument will start up with normal Time-out delay (duration is set via the config menu system).
 Gamma Dog will only switch to the short 1 min Sleep Timeout if it detects that a charging cable is plugged in.
 Disconnecting the cable will cancel the short time Out.
 If no movement is detected 30 sec to 1 min after the charging cable is plugged in, Gamma Dog will fall asleep.
-Waking up will restore the normal timeout even if the charging is still going on - this allows for normal operation when charging in the field with an external battery pack.
+Waking up the instrument will restore the normal timeout even if the charging is still going on - this allows for normal operation when charging in the field with an external battery pack.
 This, more elegant solution is possible by monitoring the status of the on-board charge controller.

 - added startup shortcut to "Sleep and Charge" Mode in addition to the menu selection